 Bolt, the ride-hailing app that leaks your name, your email, your mobile number and your geolocation

-Bolt does not just increase the number of trackers, it leaks nominative and sensitive personal data
+Bolt doesn't just pile on the trackers, it leaks identifying and sensitive personal data

 Published by Pixel de Tracking on April 11, 2020

-After the analysis of the Molotov IPTV app, video chat apps Houseparty and Zoom, from the e-commerce site Fnac, of the Mapstr address and route sharing app Citymapper, let's now look at a well-known VTC: Bolt (ex Taxify or Txfy).
+After analyzing the Molotov IPTV app, the video chat apps Houseparty and Zoom, the e-commerce site Fnac, the address-sharing app Mapstr and the route-planning app Citymapper, let's now look at a well-known ride-hailing service: Bolt (formerly Taxify or Txfy).

-Bolt is an Estonian company that has quickly expanded around the world to be present in more than 150 cities in 35 countries in December 2019.
+Bolt is an Estonian company that has quickly expanded around the world, reaching more than 150 cities in 35 countries by December 2019.
 One of Uber's main competitors, it also offers a scooter service as well as home delivery ("Bolt Food").
-In order to analyze the tracking present on its iOS app, I followed the following steps:
+To analyze the tracking present in its iOS app, I followed these steps:

-• Launch the Bolt application, then navigate in the App: just type a destination address, without ordering a ride.
+• Launch the Bolt app, then move around in it: just enter a destination address, without booking a ride.

-• Export logs from my Charles Proxy session to my computer, in order to easily analyze the requests sent by Bolt.
+• Export the logs from my Charles Proxy session to my computer, to make it easy to analyze the requests Bolt sends.

 Bolt iOS

-• Google : via Firebase Crashlytics (crash report) and Firebase Remote Config (allows you to customize Bolt without having to redeploy the app).
-No surprise in the sense that Google is present in the majority of Apps.
-But Bolt goes further, because it not only sends your pseudonymized data (credentials) to Firebase, but also nominative data: your first name, last name, email address and phone number.
+• Google: via Firebase Crashlytics (crash reporting) and Firebase Remote Config (which lets Bolt customize the app without redeploying it).
+No surprise there, since Google is present in most apps.
+But Bolt goes further: it sends Firebase not only your pseudonymized data (identifiers), but also identifying data: your first name, last name, email address and phone number.

-• Appsflyer : analytics and attribution tool, allows Bolt to understand which advertising campaigns are working.
+• Appsflyer: an analytics and attribution tool that lets Bolt understand which advertising campaigns are working.

-• Segment : the “Tag Manager” already mentioned in the article on HouseParty, a real hub for your personal data.
-Segment is there to transmit your journey on the Bolt app and your user profile to other marketing companies.
-Here Bolt sends among others to Segment your first name, your last name, your email, your telephone number, but also your GPS geolocation (longitude, latitude).
+• Segment: the “Tag Manager” already mentioned in the article on Houseparty, a true hub for your personal data.
+Segment's job is to relay your activity in the Bolt app and your user profile to other marketing companies.
+Here, Bolt sends Segment, among other things, your first name, your last name, your email, your phone number, and also your GPS location (longitude, latitude).

-• CleverTap : via the wzrkt.com domain, personalized analytics and messaging tool for applications.
-Here too, Bolt sends your first name, your last name, your email, your telephone number, but also your GPS geolocation (longitude, latitude).
+• CleverTap: via the wzrkt.com domain, a personalized analytics and messaging tool for apps.
+Here too, Bolt sends your first name, your last name, your email, your phone number, and also your GPS location (longitude, latitude).

-• tune : attribution tools, allows Bolt to understand which ad campaigns are working.
+• Tune: attribution tools that let Bolt understand which ad campaigns are working.

-A vague privacy policy, in contradiction with the GDPR
+A vague privacy policy, at odds with the GDPR

-Bolt is flouting GDPR by sending my personal data to multiple third-party companies, without asking for my consent or even informing me first.
-More seriously, as we have just seen, Bolt leaks nominative (name, email), personal (telephone number) and sensitive (geolocation) data to several third parties.
+Bolt flouts the GDPR by sending my personal data to multiple third-party companies, without asking for my consent or even informing me first.
+More seriously, as we have just seen, Bolt leaks identifying data (name, email), personal data (phone number) and sensitive data (geolocation) to several third parties.
 Now let's read its privacy policy.

-As seen previously, this is a lie of omission: your name and geolocation, as well as your phone number and email are shared with other companies such as Google, Segment and CleverTap.
+As seen above, this is a lie by omission: your name and geolocation, as well as your phone number and email, are shared with other companies such as Google, Segment and CleverTap.

 Depending on the passenger's location, personal data may be disclosed to companies and partners of the Bolt Technology OÜ group (local subsidiaries, representatives, affiliates, agents, etc.).
 The processing of personal data by companies and partners of the Bolt Technology OÜ group will be carried out under the same conditions as those established in this privacy statement.